-As noted by majority of the delegates at the forum, Africa has a long way to go in as far as the use of evidence in he role of the media fraternity in setting the demographic dividend agenda among the Kenyan public was the subject of a media forum held in Nairobi on 4 May 2017.
+Role of media critical in making the demographic dividend a reality in Kenya he role of the media fraternity in setting the demographic dividend agenda among the Kenyan public was the subject of a media forum held in Nairobi on 4 May 2017.
 The forum hosted by the Population Reference Bureau (PRB), brought together journalists and editors from across the country.
 The forum sought to foster a better understanding of the demographic dividend paradigm among journalists and editors so they can take an active role in reporting on demographic dividend issues.